acrylian/zenponsive/README.md

-Zenponsive
+Zenponsive - A simple responsive CSS framework with (Zenphoto) gallery themes in mind
 ==========

-A simple responsive CSS framework with (Zenphoto) gallery themes in mind

 Admittedly this is not that different from lots of other grid frameworks and probably a bit less sophisticated.
-It was made to be a simple grid that has no predefined design styles.
+It was made to be a simple grid without all the bells and whistles others have to leave more freedom.

 The features:
 -------------